DexterDick/E-Commerce-back-End/README.md

 ## Decription

-The motivation for this project was to build and e-commerce back end for a e-commerce website that uses the latest technologies to help the company stay competitive with other e-commerce companies.
+The motivation for this project was to build a e-commerce back end for a e-commerce website that uses the latest technologies to help the company stay competitive with other e-commerce companies.

-The project was using Express.js API using Sequelize to interact with a MySQL database through associations:
+The project uses Express.js API using Sequelize to interact with a MySQL database through associations:

 -   Product database belongs to Category database, as a category can have multiple products but a product can only belong to one category.